hubertkarbowy/tf2_ulmfit_multifit/README.md

 The token vectors are under the `output` key.
 As you can see, the input sentences are automatically tokenized into wordpieces, converted to IDs ("numericalized") and padded to a sequence length of 70.
 There is quite a lot going on here and we'll explain the details later in this guide.

-To run the examples for document classification, sequence tagging etc. you need to install this repo via pip:
+To run the examples for document classification, sequence tagging etc. from Section 4 and 5 you need to install this repo via pip:

 ```
-TBC
+$ pip install tf2qrnn@git+https://github.com/hubertkarbowy/tf2qrnn.git
 ```

 Note, however, that the requirements **DO NOT INCLUDE** the dependencies needed for FastAI-related scripts - these are so outdated that including them would prevent any use of this package in a modern project.
 If needed (see next section), you will need to install them manually probably in a separate environment.